Xiaochr/ImageCaptioning.pytorch/README.md

 <!-- This repository contains the codes for the paper [*Multimodal Data Augmentation for Image Captioning using Diffusion Models*](https://arxiv.org/abs/2305.01855).  -->

-This repository contains the codes for the paper *Multimodal Data Augmentation for Image Captioning using Diffusion Models*.
+This repository contains the codes for the paper [*Multimodal Data Augmentation for Image Captioning using Diffusion Models*](https://dl.acm.org/doi/10.1145/3607827.3616839) in [ACMMM 23 LGM3A workshop](https://lgm3a2023.github.io/LGM3A2023/).

 The codes for the models, training, and evaluations are mainly adapted from [Luo et al.'s work](https://openaccess.thecvf.com/content_cvpr_2018/html/Luo_Discriminability_Objective_for_CVPR_2018_paper.html).
 You can refer to their [github repository](https://github.com/ruotianluo/ImageCaptioning.pytorch) for more information and instructions.